hanabi/hanabi.github.io/Reference.md

 * Similar to a *Reverse Finesse*, it is possible to perform a *Reverse Bluff*.
 However, according to *Good Lie Principle*, you are only allowed to lie to the player who comes immediately after you, so this is illegal.
   * Why this policy?
 It is not possible to play with both *Layered Finesses* and *Reverse Bluffs* at the same time, and *Layered Finesses* are much better.
-* However, you **can** rarely break the *Bluff Seat* rule if one of the following is true:
+* However, players **can** rarely break the *Bluff Seat* rule if one of the following is true:
-  * 1) the next player is at 0 clues (and won't blind-play anything / will blind-play an unrelated card)
+  * 1) The next player is at 0 clues (and won't blind-play anything / will blind-play an unrelated card).
-  * 2) the next player will think that they have the *Bluffed* card in their own hand and will play something else (instead of *Finessing* or *Bluffing* the next player)
+  * 2) The next player will think that they have the *Bluffed* card in their own hand and will play something else (instead of *Finessing* or *Bluffing* the next player).
-  * 3) the next player has negative information on their entire hand (so that they know they do not have the correct card)
+  * 3) The next player has negative information on their entire hand (so that they know they do not have the correct card).
-* Essentially, #1 or #2 is true, then the next player cannot act on their state of misinformation.
+* Essentially, if #1 or #2 is true, then the next player cannot act on their state of misinformation.
 And if it is #3, then the next player will have full knowledge that a lie is occurring, so they will not mess anything up.
-* Since valid *Reverse Bluffs* are so rare, it is important to remember that a valid *Reverse Bluff* is distinct from a *Layered Finesse*, and that blind-playing should stop after the first blind-play.
+* Since valid *Reverse Bluffs* are so rare, it is important to remember that:
+  * Valid *Reverse Bluffs* take precedence over *Known Bluffs*.
+In other words, if Alice performs something that could be a *Known Bluff* or a *Reverse Bluff*, and Bob can see that Cathy has a playable card on her *Finesse Position*, he should assume that it is a *Reverse Bluff* instead of a *Known Bluff*.
+  * Valid *Reverse Bluffs* take precedence over *Layered Finesses*.
+In other words, if Alice does a *Reverse Bluff* on Cathy, it would be natural for Cathy to think that this is a *Layered Finesse*, since Alice is not in *Bluff Seat* for Cathy.
+However, Cathy must pay close attention and see that since it was possible for it to have been a *Reverse Bluff*, she should **not** continue to blind-play cards from her hand.
 (This is a common mistake.)

 ### The Good Touch Bluff